 In you want a fourth generation Range Rover - and if you're in the market for a top luxury SUV, then you probably will - then the potent diesel SDV8 is the one you'll have your eye on.
-Jonathan Crouch tries it.
+Jonathan Crouch looks at the revised version.

 Ten Second Review